riot/riot.github.io/api.md

 ```

-In this case anytime you will mount a tag named `my-component` riot will leave the component markup as it is without parsing it:
+In this case, any time you will mount a tag named `my-component` Riot will leave the component markup as it is without parsing it:

 ```html
 <html>